react-native-community/RNNewArchitectureApp/README.md

 This repo contains several branches that will help you understand how to setup your project for the **React Native New Architecture**.
 This should considered as a support material of [the official migration guide](https://reactnative.dev/docs/next/new-architecture-intro).

 Here you will find **runs of the migration guide** on empty projects.
 Every commit is **documented** and allows to follow over on every step.

+Some branches also have a `RUN.md` (example: [`ios/20220309`](https://github.com/cortinico/RNNewArchitectureApp/blob/ios/20220309/RUN.md)) file that can help you follow the commits with additional context.

 Please find a list of the branches below, with more information on which kind of setup they're addressing.